LarsChrWiik/Basic-HTML-and-CSS/JavaScript & Node/README.md

 * JavaScript is a highlevel interpreted programming language to make web pages interactive.
     * Highlevel = a lot of abstraction.
     * Interpreted = it can be run without a compiler.
-* JavaScript is dynamically typed (not static), which means we dont have to spesify data types.
+* JavaScript is dynamically typed (not static), which means we dont have to specify data types.
 * JavaScript conforms to ECMAScript.
 * JavaScript is a scripting language and lightweight.
 * JavaScript can be run: